Ultimate Guide: Muyil River Float and Mayan Ruins

 This is the most reputable and highly-rated Muyil float tour.
 Upon arriving at the Si’an Kaan Biosphere Reserve, your guide will take you through the Muyil Mayan ruins and then along a jungle boardwalk toward the Muyil Lagoon.
 Before you board the boat to the Mayan canals, you’ll enjoy authentic Mexican food for lunch.
 After a short boat ride through Sian Kaan’s stunning blue lagoons, you’ll have the opportunity to float peacefully down the Mayan canals.
 Your trusty guide will watch your belongings in the boat while you enjoy the serene lazy river float, which takes around 45 minutes.

 “This [tour] is a hidden gem.
 Away from the crowds (small group) walking in the jungle canopy amongst the ruins and end off with a gentle float down crystal clear canals.
 This was a highlight of a trip to Mexico and I can’t recommend this enough.
 Great guide (Cesar), great food and snacks and a wonderful experience.”
+Review from Paul on Viator

 Best private tour from Cancun & Playa del Carmen